The Ancient Fabric of Choice for a Royal Family

 A Gift from the Gobi

 The coat of a Kashmir goat consists of a coarse outer coat, sometimes referred to as guard hair, and the fine downy undercoat, which is used to make cashmere yarn.
 The goats grow this ultra-soft, insulating inner layer for protection from the wild drops in temperature at night in the mountains and plateaus.
-This superior fibre is collected annually, during the spring molting season, when the animals naturally shed their winter wool.
+This superior fibre is collected annually, during the spring moulting season, when the animals naturally shed their winter wool.
 It is traditionally removed with a comb and separated by hand.
 Each goat produces a mere four to six ounces of downy fibre a year.

 The Timeless Appear of Cashmere

 As a knit, cashmere is lightweight and exceptionally warm.
 The yarn has a soft, silky finish and can be easily dyed.
 Like silk, cashmere’s exotic origins and sublime softness are timelessly appealing.
-Orvis is proud to bring you these handsome women’s cashmere sweaters.
+Orvis is proud to bring you these handsome women’s cashmere jumpers.
 They are a great value, combining the ultimate in luxury with winter warmth and practicality – a wonderful gift for your friends, family, or yourself.